All-Ceramic Crowns – Northampton, MA • East Longmeadow, MA

 For this reason, all-ceramic crowns are not recommended in situations where strength and longevity are vital.
 The doctors at EMA Dental will advise you as to which crown system is best for both your cosmetic and functional needs.

-All ceramic crowns are ideal for patients looking to restore the natural form and function of their teeth in the “smile zone.”
+All-ceramic crowns are ideal for patients looking to restore the natural form and function of their teeth in the “smile zone.”
 Their superior aesthetics allow them to mimic the lustrous appearance of natural teeth and be virtually undetectable.
 They are not recommended for severe bruxers or for the back teeth.
-The doctors at EMA Dental will advise you as to if all-ceramic crowns are the best of many options for your smile!
+The doctors at EMA Dental will advise you on whether or not all-ceramic crowns are the best of many options for your smile!